infosec-intern/sneaky-systemd-shit/Examples/DBus/DBus.md

 ### Additional Notes

 * `busctl` will suggest or auto-complete (using <TAB>) many of the values it needs up until method parameters are required.
 This is a great way to quickly view the parameter types for a method without using introspection
+* `busctl` requires method parameters' types and the lengths of arrays and dictionaries to be specified before they are passed.
+Luckily, the autocomplete previously mentioned will auto-complete a method's parameter types (See **Step 2** and **Step 4** below), but it will not auto-complete parameters for more complex data types like variants - it has no way of knowing what type you want to define at runtime.
+See the **busctl** section of the [TransientUnits](../TransientUnits/TransientUnits.md#busctl) page for an example.
 * A quick way to view units running from non-standard locations  with `busctl` is:

 ```sh